-- How do I add something to an index?: Just add the page you want to index as a bullet in the bulleted list on the index.
+- How do I add something to an index?: Just find the index page and add the page you want to index as a bullet in the bulleted list on the index page.
 The page you want to index has to exist already, by the way - otherwise, you'll have to re-edit the index page for the page to display on the index.
 Please do not add subtropes as subbullets.
 Indexes should be sorted alphabetically.

-- How do I find a suitable index?: The Index-Index is a whole list of indexes.
+- How do I find a suitable index page?: The Index-Index is a whole list of index pages.
 See also Needs an Index if that doesn't help.
 You can ask in this forum thread if you're stuck.

 - I added something to an index/turned a page into an index, but it's not working: First, always make a blank edit on the problematic index page.
 If that doesn't work, check that the link(s) you added are working links and that you've set the page type of the index correctly.